-Not all oranges are good for juicing!
+Not all oranges are best for juicing!
 Different types of oranges have been specifically developed for snacking and others for cooking.

 New to juicing?
 Check out our guide on How To Start Juicing.

-You can recognize this type of orange because it seems to have a “navel”.
-Under this navel you will find a small orange inside of the large orange.
+You can recognize this variety because it seems to have a “navel.”
+Under this navel, you will find a small orange inside of the large orange.

-The size, flavor, juiciness and novelty of this type of orange make them a popular all around choice for snacking, cooking and juicing.
+The size, flavor, juiciness, and novelty of this orange make them a popular choice for snacking, cooking, and great for juicing.

-Most commercial orange juice is made of Valencia oranges.
-The Valencia is another seedless orange that is tasty for snacking, but is especially suited for juicing.
+Most commercial juice is made of Valencia oranges.
+Valencia is another seedless orange that is tasty for snacking but is especially best for juicing.

 While this type of orange is not seedless, it generally tends to have very few seeds.
 Typically you will not find more than 7 seeds in a Valencia orange.

-Clementine sections are a nice addition to salads in the wintertime, and they can also be poached or combined with other fruit in compote.
+Clementine sections are an excellent addition to salads in the wintertime, and they can also be poached or combined with other fruit in a compote.

-Some Clementines are grown in California, but the vast majority of them come from Morocco, Spain, Israel and South Africa.
-Availability of the Clementine in the US is hit and miss dependent upon production and transportation.
+Some Clementines are grown in California, but the vast majority come from Morocco, Spain, Israel, and South Africa.
+The availability of the Clementine in the US is hit and miss dependent upon production and transportation.

-Both of these oranges are in the Mandarin family and have easy to peel skins.
-To the novice, both oranges will look very similar so it’s important to take notice of the labels in the grocery store.
+Tangerines and Clementines oranges are in the Mandarin family and have easy to peel skins.
+Both oranges will look very similar to the novice, so it’s essential to read the grocery store labels.

 The Blood Orange has slightly lower acid content than the other oranges mentioned here.
-This sweet, very juicy orange has a dark red color that is indicative of the presence of anthocyanin.
+This sweet, very juicy orange has a deep orange and dark red color that is indicative of the presence of anthocyanin.

-This is a pigment that is usually found in very nourishing vegetables such as beets.
-Its presence gives the Blood Orange an even higher antioxidant quality than other types of oranges.
+This is a pigment that is usually found in very nutritious vegetables such as beets.
+Its presence gives it an even higher antioxidant quality than other types of oranges.

 Blood Oranges are very sweet and juicy and are an excellent choice for making freshly squeezed juice.
-Segments of the Blood Orange also make a nice addition to compotes, salads, sorbets and the like.
+Segments of this make an excellent addition to compotes, salads, sorbets, and the like.
 They are a common ingredient in high-quality English marmalade.

 There are three types of Blood Oranges.
 They are:

 Blood Oranges from Texas are fairly reliably available from December through March.
 The California crop is available from November to May.
-Availability of imported Blood Oranges and those from Florida varies.
+The availability of imported Blood Oranges and those from Florida varies.

 Best Time To Buy Oranges

-Freshly squeezed orange juice supports healthy thyroid and adrenal functions and contains a balanced amount of natural sugars that encourage a healthy metabolic rate.
-Clearly, it is far wiser to choose to make your own freshly squeezed orange juice rather than giving up orange juice altogether.
+Freshly squeezed orange juice supports a healthy thyroid and adrenal functions and contains a balanced amount of natural sugars that encourage a healthy metabolic rate.

 From time-to-time health gurus come out with some proclamation or other that flies in the face of logic.

-The current one is that orange juice is dreadfully bad for you and you should avoid it altogether.
+Are the health benefits real?
+One that says orange juice is dreadfully bad for you, and you should avoid it altogether.
 This is simply too illogical to be true.
-Oranges are good for you, and by extension orange juice should also be good for you.
+Oranges are good for you, and by extension, orange juice should also be good for you.

 Furthermore, bottled juice is highly concentrated and therefore contains far more calories and sucrose than you would find in natural, squeezed orange juice.